Abington Township Fire Department Receives Accreditation from Internationally Recognized Public Safety Organization

 A Peer Assessment Team was sent to Abington to review, verify, and validate the extensive documentation.
 Following a five-day site visit, the Peer Assessment Team recommended accreditation status for the ATFD.
 The final step was for the Abington Township Fire Department to attend a hearing before the Commission where the final decision to accept the Peer Assessment Team’s recommendation was made.

 “It was a long process, but the department wanted this accreditation,” Schramm said.
 “This is important to us because it’s a source of pride.
 It recognizes our volunteers’ accomplishments and hard work throughout the community.
 As an all-volunteer fire department, the organization prides itself in the manner its members work collaboratively to meet the expectations of the community.”

 During the site visit, the Peer Assessment Team identified opportunities for improvement.
 In order to maintain accreditation, the Abington Township Fire Department is required to submit Annual Compliance Reports explaining how the recommendations made by the team are being met in a fiscally responsible way.

 The CFAI is a committee of the Center for Public Safety Excellence, which is a non-profit group that promotes continuous quality improvements to emergency services throughout the United States.
 The Commission’s goals are to promote organizational self-improvement, help fire departments improve services to the community, and to award accreditation status in recognition of excellent performance.

 Benefits of Accreditation

-The benefits of accreditation to the Abington Township Fire Department include a unified mission, a Strategic Plan based on community expectations, the ability to set realistic and achievable goals, performance standards based on national guidelines and best practices, the development of a comprehensive risk assessment program for the community, and identifying credible and attainable recommendations for improvement of services delivered to the community.
+The benefits of accreditation to the Abington Township Fire Department include a Strategic Plan based on community expectations, the ability to set realistic and achievable goals, performance standards based on national guidelines and best practices, the development of a comprehensive risk assessment program for the community, and identifying credible and attainable recommendations for improvement of services delivered to the community.
 The high quality self-assessment manual that was produced by the department provides a road map for future excellence.